PR0M3TH3AN/Marlin/README.md

 # Marlin

 **Marlin** is a lightweight, metadata-driven file indexer you run on your own machine.
 It scans folders, stores paths and basic stats in a local SQLite database, and lets you tag files from the command line.

 Nothing leaves your computer.

-The goal is to build up toward a full “smart” file explorer (hierarchical tags, custom attributes, search, sync, etc.).
-This repo contains the **Sprint 0** foundation:
+This repo contains the **Sprint-0 foundation**:

 * XDG-aware config — no hard-coded paths
 * Embedded SQLite migrations (WAL mode)
-* Fast directory scanner
+* Fast directory scanner (now accepts *multiple* paths in one call)
 * Simple tagging tool
 * Human-readable logging via `tracing`

 ---